The preferred way to start and stop NodeBB is by invoking its executable:

 - NodeBB is run under the unprivileged user

-[Unit] Description=NodeBB Documentation=https://docs.nodebb.org After=system.slice multi-user.target mongod.service [Service] Type=simple User=nodebb StandardOutput=syslog StandardError=syslog SyslogIdentifier=nodebb WorkingDirectory=/path/to/nodebb ExecStart=/usr/bin/env node loader.js --no-silent --no-daemon Restart=always [Install] WantedBy=multi-user.target
+[Unit] Description=NodeBB Documentation=https://docs.nodebb.org After=system.slice multi-user.target mongod.service [Service] Type=forking User=nodebb StandardOutput=syslog StandardError=syslog SyslogIdentifier=nodebb WorkingDirectory=/path/to/nodebb PIDFile=/path/to/nodebb/pidfile ExecStart=/usr/bin/env node loader.js Restart=always [Install] WantedBy=multi-user.target

 Replace your username (